bomb2peng/DFGC_starterkit/DFGC-21 dataset/README.md

+## NEWS!
+The new DFGC-2022 dataset and summary paper are released [here](https://github.com/NiCE-X/DFGC-2022).
+Check it out!

 ## Introduction
 This dataset is collected from the [DeepFake Game Competition (DFGC)](https://competitions.codalab.org/competitions/29583#learn_the_details-overview) held at [IJCB-21](http://ijcb2021.iapr-tc4.org/).
 The fake subsets are created by DFGC creation track participants